 Tenant Lease Agreement FAQs

-- What should a lease agreement say?
+- What terms should the lease agreement include?

-- The amount of the security deposit for each new tenant
+- Amount of the security deposit

 - Whether the tenant can have pets